• Skip to main content

 • 1 pack spring roll wrappers 8" squares

-• 1 tbsp corn flour mixed with 1 tbsp water to make a paste
+• 1 tablespoon corn flour mixed with 1 tablespoon water to make a paste

 Instructions